Last Updated: 2 years by Caitlin

 As for my paws, they’re slightly large and the knuckles really stand out at first glance.
 They all add a bit more allure to my overall look, methinks.

 The first thing you should know about me is that I can be a bit of a high maintenance diva.
 And I’m not ashamed of my nature.

 As such – if you’re a newbie cat owner, I am not the cat for you.
-I’m very demanding when it comes to affection and I may be too much for first time feline owners.
+You may consider checking out our post on Orange Cat breeds or perhaps flat faced cats or grey breeds take your fancy?
+Anyway I’m very demanding when it comes to affection and I may be too much for first time feline owners.
 It’s a smart idea to pass on me ’til you’ve had a cat or two, which will make being with me even more exciting once you’re ready – if you’re ever up for the challenge.

 And a challenge, I am.
 For starters, I am a very curious cat.
 I always like to be in on things and have a fondness for playing detective.
 You will always find me nosing around checking out what’s under the sofa or perhaps if there’s something hiding behind the plant in the living room.